djfdyuruiry/ts-lambda-api/README.md

 - Generating of an OpenAPI Specification, which includes:
     - All endpoints with full path and HTTP method
+    - Custom names and descriptions for endpoints
+    - Group endpoints together by API
     - Endpoint query, path and header parameters (set by parameter decorators)
     - Response content type headers (set by `produces` or `controllerProduces` decorators)
     - Request and Response bodies: class types, primitive values and files